2753Farhan/DBMS/README.md

 ```sql
 Connect SYSTEM
 ```
-When prompted, enter the following information:
+When prompted, enter the Password:

 - **Enter Password:** [Your_SYSTEM_Password]